 - 1 can mushrooms (4 ounces, sliced and drained)

-- Remove veal rolls to serving platter and keep warm.
+Put veal rolls on serving platter and keep warm.

 Blend together leftover flour and sour cream; stir into drippings.